coumbaya/feta/README.md

 # Run FETA

-The first step, is to load the capture trace into a database, of your storage DB's choice:
+The first step, is to load the captured trace into a database, of your storage DB's choice:

 --load or -l: for loading a new DB